 It is imperative to note that the 21 day period begins from the date of issue listed on the DPN and not the date it was received.
-A failure to comply will result in the ATO commencing proceedings against Directors personally.
-There are several options available to the ATO including Garnishee Orders.
-These are court-issued orders which will allow the ATO to recover monies owed by accessing the personal wages and/or bank accounts of a company director.
+A failure to comply may result in the ATO commencing proceedings against Directors personally.

-Legislative change saw the introduction of the Lockdown DPN which significantly expanded the scope of laws with respect to Directors and personal liability.
+Recently the ATO have begun to issue lockdown director penalty notices.
 They are issued to Directors when a company has failed to meet its lodgement requirements.
-Business Activity Statements (BAS) and Income Activity Statements (IAS) must be lodged within 3 months of the due date with Super Guarantee Charge (SGC) due within one month and 28 days of the end of quarter during which the contribution relates to.
+Business Activity Statements (BAS) and Income Activity Statements (IAS) must be lodged within 3 months of the due date, with Super Guarantee Charge (SGC) due within one month, and, 28 days of the end of quarter during which the contribution relates to.

 The reason for the ‘lockdown’ name is that the penalty issued by such a DPN can only be dealt with by paying the debt in full.

-One of the key features of a Lockdown DPN is that placing a company into administration or liquidation does not avoid liability.
-The ATO has legislative power to issue DPNs during or after companies have entered voluntary administration or liquidation.
-The ATO can accurately estimate company debts owed for PAYG, GST, and superannuation.
+One of the key features of a Lockdown director penalty notice is that placing a company into administration or liquidation may not avoid liability.
+The ATO has legislative power to issue director penalty notices during or after companies have entered voluntary administration or liquidation.
+The ATO may estimate company debts owed for PAYG, GST, and superannuation.
 They will then use these estimates to issue Director Penalty Notices.